sveltejs/kit/packages/adapter-netlify/README.md

 - `[[redirects]]` in `netlify.toml` will never match as `_redirects` has a [higher priority](https://docs.netlify.com/routing/redirects/#rule-processing-order).
 So always put your rules in the [`_redirects` file](https://docs.netlify.com/routing/redirects/#syntax-for-the-redirects-file).
 - `_redirects` shouldn't have any custom "catch all" rules such as `/* /foobar/:splat`.
 Otherwise the automatically appended rule will never be applied as Netlify is only processing [the first matching rule](https://docs.netlify.com/routing/redirects/#rule-processing-order).

-### Defining Netlify Forms
+### Using Netlify Forms

 1. Create your Netlify HTML form as described [here](https://docs.netlify.com/forms/setup/#html-forms), e.g. as `/routes/contact.svelte`.
 (Don't forget to add the hidden `form-name` input element!)
 2. Netlify's build bot parses your HTML files at deploy time, which means your form must be [prerendered](https://kit.svelte.dev/docs#ssr-and-javascript-prerender) as HTML.
 You can either add `export const prerender = true` to your `contact.svelte` to prerender just that page or set the `kit.prerender.force: true` option to prerender all pages.
-3. If your Netlify form has a [custom success message](https://docs.netlify.com/forms/setup/#success-messages), e.g. by using something like `<form netlify ... action="/success">`, then:
+3. If your Netlify form has a [custom success message](https://docs.netlify.com/forms/setup/#success-messages) like `<form netlify ... action="/success">` then ensure the corresponding `/routes/success.svelte` exists and is prerendered.
-   - Ensure `/routes/success.svelte` exists
-   - In it add the same prerender hint as in step 2